holgerw-chalmers/holgerw-chalmers.github.io/_publications/2020-03-30_powertox_kpi.md

 ---
-title: "Opportunities and barriers for implementation of Power-to-X (P2X) technologies in the West Sweden Chemicals and Materials Cluster's process industries"
+title: "Bottom-up methodology for assessing electrification options for deep decarbonisation of industrial processes"
 collection: publications
-permalink: /publication/2020-03-30_powertox_kpi
+permalink: /publication/2018-06-11-bottomup-methodology-eceee
-excerpt: 'In this report, opportunities and barriers for the introduction of P2X technologies in the process industries of West Sweden Chemicals and Materials Cluster were identified.
-The project was carried out within the initiative Klimatledance processindustri.'
+excerpt: 'In this conference paper, a bottom-up methodology for the assessment of electrification options for industrial processes is presented and illutrated by means of a case study.'
-date: 2020-03-30
+date: 2018-06-11
-venue: 'Klimatledande processindustri'
+venue: 'Eceee Industrial Summer Study Proceedings'
 paperurl: ''
-citation: 'Anna-Karin Jannasch, A.-K., Pihl, H., Persson, M., Svensson, E., Harvey, S. and Wiertzema, H. (2020).
-Opportunities and barriers for implementation of Power-to-X (P2X) technologies in the West Sweden Chemicals and Materials Cluster's process industries. <i>Eceee Industrial Summer Study Proceedings</i>RISE Report 2020.'
+citation: 'Wiertzema, H., Åhman, M., & Harvey, S. (2018).
+Bottom-up methodology for assessing electrification options for deep decarbonisation of industrial processes.
+Paper presented at the <i>Eceee Industrial Summer Study Proceedings</i>, 2018-June 389-397.'
 ---

 _Summary_